yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

       date: 2025-08-01
 ---

 Flexynesis represents a state-of-the-art deep learning framework specifically designed for multi-modal data integration in biological research ({% cite Uyar2024 %}).
-What sets Flexynesis apart is its comprehensive suite of deep learning architectures, including supervised and unsupervised VAEs, that can handle various data integration scenarios while providing robust feature selection and hyperparameter optimization.
+What sets Flexynesis apart is its comprehensive suite of deep learning architectures that can handle various data integration scenarios while providing robust feature selection and hyperparameter optimization.

 Here, we use Flexynesis tool suite on a multi-omics dataset of Breast Cancer samples from the METABRIC consortium ({% cite metabric-website %}), one of the landmark breast cancer genomics studies available through cBioPortal ({% cite cbioportal-website %}).
 This dataset contains comprehensive molecular and clinical data from over 2,000 breast cancer patients, including gene expression profiles, copy number alterations, mutation data, and clinical outcomes.
 The data was downloaded from Cbioportal and randomly split into train (70% of the samples) and test (30% of the samples) data folders.
 The data files were processed to follow the same nomenclature.